jweissman/reflex/LANGUAGE.md

 (I keep thinking this could be a literal AST structure too, permitting some meta-circular logic, but that feels decidedly for further on.)
 A graph literal notation (basically a hash literal with a different brace which allows for key repetition) could be interesting too.

+# On Reflection

+Reflection is a powerful property, relating inherently to both symmetry and language or "representation".

+Reflex tries to explore some of the questions about the expressive power of reflexivity that have been posed for instance by languages like Ruby, Eiffel, Smalltalk, Self and Simula. ("Zuse" could be a name for this language!)

+A central aim is providing structured, fine-grained mechanisms for reflection.

+In particular the reflecting instruments as we conceive them:
+  - 'mirrors' for creating images (lightweight proxies/decorators/views) and illusions (structured pseudo-objects like super);
+  - 'wands' for mapping between the JS environment and back (wands "cast" between reflex and JS); some of the 'permanent' structures wands can create 'portals' and 'wormholes' for transporting things across the language barrier...
+  - 'crystals' for creating, in conjunction with mirrored objects, 'holograms' or structured systems of images/proxies;

+Some of the more mechanical elements...
+  - 'archetypes', a reflective approach to structural types, for creating new kinds in the system (i.e., something like a type but modelled objectively -- classes themselves could be an archetype)
+  - 'aspects' or traits, mixins -- only different from mixing in anonymous module in that they can be reflected on directly

+# Guiding Principles

+Programming is a human activity, a social one, even if often performed in "isolation".
+Language design choices seem abstract yet they are profoundly aesthetic and cultural, but beyond even this they have ethical and social meanings.
+With that in mind, here are the principles that will guide us.

+0. *Humanity matters.*
+   Prefer not just DX, prioritize not only readability (although a serious concern with linguistics is part of this, i.e., part of the human-centric focus), but favor also deep consistency with human values.
+   Design systems that foster kind and connected relationships between people.
+   Design human-centered systems.

+1. *Joy matters.*
+   Systems and processes organizing themselves around people and interactions is preferrable to the opposite.
+   Computers promise human beings an enormous liberation from drudgery.
+   So:
+   Liberate people.

+2. *Eloquence is brevity.*
+   You can travel further if you are carrying less.
+   Don't seek a terminal minimalism of pure concatenative expressions or convoluted algebrae.
+   Find expressive pathways through reflection and reification.
+   Embrace the power of point-free programming while retaining the harness of an object model.

+3. *Communicate dynamically.*
+   Message passing is a universal model of communicating dynamic processes, so: communicate dynamically.
+   Get better at writing less.
+   Think about cells.

+4. *Guardrails for metaprogramming.*
+   Embrace metalanguage where necessary to empower users, but keep reflective tools well isolated from object code.

+5. *Create languages.*
+   Capture ideas as languages.
+   Focus on the expression of problems rather than solution-specification.
+   A good object system is a self-reflecting servomechanism: a small problem statement generates a complete and complex solution.